 Critiques and Implications

-Another major issue is that these baseline scenarios can become unrealistic over time as conditions change, increasing the risk of over-crediting.
+Another major problem is that these baseline scenarios can become unrealistic over time as conditions change, increasing the risk of over-crediting.
 In this sense, the presence of safeguards at the policy level does not guarantee that individual projects are accurately measuring carbon outcomes.

 When REDD+ credits are used in international transfers or national-level claims, stricter standards become even more important.
 Questions of verification, additionality, tracking, and host-country alignment become central to whether such credits can be treated as credible mitigation outcomes.